Making your business wheelchair accessible is more than just an act of compliance—it’s a commitment to inclusivity and customer care.

 A better solution would be to install automated disabled access doors that allow for the effortless passage of all people.

-Business establishments should have entrance and exit passageways that feature an access ramp.
-These are not only helpful for people using wheelchairs but also for those who are pushing carts, strollers and other wheeled items.
+Buildings should have entrance and exit passageways that feature an access ramp.
+Threshold ramps not only accommodate those using mobility aids but are also for helpful for moving equipment, strollers and other wheeled items.

-5. Keep public facilities accessible at all times
+5. Keep public facilities wheelchair accessible at all times

 Avoid locking any bathroom or lifts that are supposed to be accessible to the public during business hours.
 You should also ensure accessible bathrooms can be easily located through the use of a continuous, accessible path.